weiran/weiran.co/src/pages/blog/2012/7/the-verge-office-2013-preview/index.md

 ---
-title: The Verge: Office 2013 Preview
+title: "The Verge: Office 2013 Preview"
 date: "2012-07-16T19:29:33.000Z"
 ---

 I like the [new look of Office 2013](http://www.theverge.com/2012/7/16/3156636/office-2013-screenshots-features-preview) and the "cloud" integration, but as The Verge reports: